mayasrikanth/CS-236G-Project/README.md

 **Instructions for Replicating Milestone 1 Zero-shot Baseline Results:**

 (1) **Generating prompts:** to generate the prompts, I used EleutherAI's 6-billion parameter GPT-J model, trained on a cross entropy loss objective to maximize the likelihood of predicting the correct next token.
-I used their [playground site] linked here(https://6b.eleuther.ai/) to generate the prompts discussed in my writeup.
+I used their [playground site](https://6b.eleuther.ai/) to generate the prompts discussed in my writeup.
 I also supplied my own prompts to inspire creative outputs from GPT-J. All prompts used for the baseline analysis are included in this repo in the file prompts-initial-dataset.txt.

-(2) **Generating images:** I cloned openAI's [glide-text2im] (https://github.com/openai/glide-text2im) repository and utilized their small, filtered GLIDE model (a CLIP-guided Gaussian diffusion model) to produce images given various prompts.
-Specifically, I used their colab demo [glide-text2im](https://github.com/openai/glide-text2im/blob/main/notebooks/text2im.ipynb).
+(2) **Generating images:** I cloned openAI's [glide-text2im](https://github.com/openai/glide-text2im) repository and utilized their small, filtered GLIDE model (a CLIP-guided Gaussian diffusion model) to produce images given various prompts.
+Specifically, I used their (colab demo)[glide-text2im](https://github.com/openai/glide-text2im/blob/main/notebooks/text2im.ipynb).